catseye/Chrysoberyl/README.markdown

 building, even if the language is not always compiled (Haskell.)
 Actually, it's usually obvious if a Haskell impl needs building, and usually optional, but anyway.

+Even when the language is usually compiled, there might be a compiler in some dists but not in others (JRE and JDK.)
+"An implementation of Java that can build" = JDK.